Since the days of phone farming, I’ve always been interested in the world of free Bitcoin faucets.

 3. Watch Videos

-Basically, companies like Hideout.TV pay you for watching short videos that also run brief advertisements once in a while.
+Basically, companies like Hideout.TV pay you for watching ads and videos that also run brief advertisements once in a while.

 You can theoretically turn this into a passive-earner by running videos in a separate tab and occasionally checking in to prove you’re still watching.